Collins-67/Collins-67/README.md

 ### Hi, I'm Collins 👋

-I am an MSc candidate in **Geoinformation Science and Earth Observation** at the University of Twente (ITC) and Lund University, working at the intersection of **UAV imaging, deep-learning segmentation, and applied Earth Observation for agriculture**.
+I am an MSc graduate in **Geoinformation Science and Earth Observation** at the University of Twente (ITC) and Lund University, worked at the intersection of **UAV imaging, deep-learning segmentation, and applied Earth Observation for agriculture**.

 ---

-#### 🔬 Currently
+#### 🔬 Currently / Few months ago

-- Completing my MSc thesis on **UAV-based crop mapping and fractional vegetation estimation in smallholder landscapes of Mozambique**, using a Segformer transformer architecture.
+- Completed my MSc thesis on **UAV-based crop mapping and fractional vegetation estimation in smallholder landscapes of Mozambique**, using a Segformer transformer architecture.
-- Working as a **Geospatial Intern at Ramani B.V.** (The Netherlands), validating Earth Observation implementations of Verra's VM0047 methodology for nature-based carbon removal and contributing to AI-driven agricultural advisory systems.
+- Worked as a **Geospatial Intern at Ramani B.V.** (The Netherlands), validated Earth Observation implementations of Verra's VM0047 methodology for nature-based carbon removal and contributed to AI-driven agricultural advisory systems.

 #### 🌾 Research interests